sebastiansibelle/jusbchill/standard-operating-proceedure.md

 # Jus B Chill - Standard Operating Proceedure v0.1

+The modern music label is a multi-faceted business, contains many different type of roles cobbled together.

+- PR
+- Social Media
+- Distribution and Logistics
+- Record Pressings
+- Artist Management
+- Booking/touring Agents
+- Release Management and Scheduling
+- Artists

+Jus B Chill is an artist-run online-based independent not-for-profit music label.
+We sell our management software to other labels on a subscription basis, and this provides funding for our label.

 ## Goal

 To make a scaleable process which we can apply online without having to have face to face contact with artists.